 Nuchal translucency screening

 Nuchal translucency is an exciting advance in prenatal diagnosis.
 This screening involves a careful ultrasound which measures the thickness of the back of the fetus’ neck, usually takes place between 11 and 13 weeks.
-Increased thickening of the neck, or the absence of a nasal bone, is features which could place the pregnancy at an increased risk for chromosomal abnormalities such as Down’s Syndrome.
+Increased thickening of the neck, or the absence of a nasal bone, are features which could indicate an increased risk for chromosomal abnormalities such as Down’s Syndrome.

-Nuchal translucency testing is non-invasive and therefore considered very safe as compared to an amniocentesis.
+Nuchal translucency testing is non-invasive and therefore considered very safe as compared to an amniocentesis which is invasive.
 Nuchal translucency testing can be done without the risks of a needle puncture to remove amniotic fluid and performed weeks earlier than an amniocentesis (16-17 weeks), so many fears associated with prenatal genetic testing can be alleviated sooner than later.
 With these testing advancements we rely much less on amniocentesis for the diagnosis of chromosomal abnormalities.

 Genetic testing has been traditionally offered to patients over the age of 35, to patients with abnormal AFP (alpha fetal protein) results, or to patients with a significant personal or family history of chromosomal abnormalities.
 Nuchal translucency testing, however, is offered to all patients, regardless of age or family history.

 When combined with an additional blood test, the nuchal translucency ultrasound is able to detect 85-91% of affected Downs Syndrome babies in mothers below age 35.
-AFP triple screening which normally performed at 15 weeks only detects 65-80% of affected babies, so the nuchal translucency testing is considered safe and highly accurate.
+AFP triple screening which normally performed at 15 weeks only detects 65-80% of affected babies, so the nuchal translucency testing is more accurate.

-Based on the results of the nuchal translucency testing, if statistical risks of having an affected child are considered high, parents are then able to make a more informed decision on whether to pursue amniocentesis or not.
+Based on the results of the nuchal translucency testing, if statistical risks of having an affected child are considered high, parents are then able to make a more informed decision on whether to pursue amniocentesis.

 It’s important to understand that amniocentesis is still the preferred tests for parents who want certainty of the chromosomes and is always recommended to confirm the diagnosis with abnormal nuchal translucency results.